 Aluminum is found in most antacids.
 Rose hips contain vitamin C. Vitamin C can increase how much aluminum the body absorbs.
 But it isn't clear if this interaction is a big concern.
 Take rose hip two hours before or four hours after antacids.

 Rose hip contains vitamin C. Vitamin C can increase how much estrogen the body absorbs.
 Taking rose hip along with estrogen can increase the effects and side effects of estrogens.

 Taking rose hip might decrease how well the body gets rid of lithium.
 This could increase how much lithium is in the body and result in serious side effects.
 Talk with your healthcare provider before using this product if you are taking lithium.
 Your lithium dose might need to be changed.

 Warfarin (Coumadin) interacts with ROSE HIP

-Warfarin (Coumadin) is used to slow blood clotting.
-Rose hip contains vitamin C. Large amounts of vitamin C might decrease the effectiveness of warfarin (Coumadin).
-Decreasing the effectiveness of warfarin (Coumadin) might increase the risk of clotting.
+Warfarin is used to slow blood clotting.
+Rose hip contains vitamin C. Large amounts of vitamin C might decrease the effects of warfarin.
+Decreasing the effects of warfarin might increase the risk of clotting.
 Be sure to have your blood checked regularly.
-The dose of your warfarin (Coumadin) might need to be changed.
+The dose of your warfarin might need to be changed.